Before we start with exploring the blog, let’s take a look at the various topics covered in this blog:

-The software requirement for Hadoop is the Java software since the Hadoop framework is mostly written in Java programming language.
+The software requirement for Hadoop is Java software since the Hadoop framework is mostly written in Java programming language.
 The minimum version for Java is the Java 1.6 version.

-“The world is one big data problem.” – Andrew McAfee, Associate Director, MIT
+‘The world is one big data problem’ – Andrew McAfee, Associate Director, MIT

 Types of Hadoop installation

-Fully Distributed mode
+Fully Distributed Mode

-This is distributed mode that has several nodes of commodity hardware connected to form the Hadoop cluster.
-In such a setup the NameNode, JobTracker and SecondaryNameNode work on the master node whereas the datanode and the secondarydatanode work on the slave node.
-The other set of nodes namely the datanode and the TaskTracker work on the slave node.
+This is a distributed model that has several nodes of commodity hardware connected to form the Hadoop cluster.
+In such a setup, the NameNode, JobTracker, and Secondary NameNode work on the master node, whereas the DataNode and the Secondary DataNode work on the slave node.
+The other set of nodes, namely, the DataNode and the TaskTracker work on the slave node.

-Major Hadoop commands
+Major Hadoop Commands

 What is Hadoop streaming?